cloud-gov/product/DeliveryProcess.md

 - Any deployment is repeatable (eg at least documented to increase bus-factor beyond one) and if possible automated via CI/CD.
  - If the deployment is difficult to automate, then a story for making it automated is created at the top of `New Issues`.
 - Deployment happens in the AWS GovCloud deployment (not just AWS East/West)
-- The deployment must follow our [Change Mananagement plan](https://docs.cloud.gov/ops/configuration-management/).
+- The deployment must follow our [Configuration Mananagement plan](https://docs.cloud.gov/ops/configuration-management/).
 If not possible, [a new issue is filed in cg-docs](https://github.com/18F/cg-docs/issues) to update the plan.

 - [Proposed] Appropriate alerting for new stuff is set up and reporting to Riemann